-For the purpose of the General Data Protection Regulation (“GDPR”) our Data Controller is Julian Dabbs (email@example.com).
+For the purpose of the General Data Protection Regulation (“GDPR”) the Data Controller is Julian Dabbs (email@example.com).

 As we are based in the United Kingdom, we have appointed Julian Dabbs to be our representative within the European Economic Area.
 Their contact details are firstname.lastname@example.org.

-We collect your personal information when you interact with us or use our Services, such as when you use our Application to place an order.
-We also look at how visitors use our Sites and Applications, to help us improve our services and optimize the customer experience.
+We collect your personal information when you interact with us or use our services, such as when you use our Sites to place an order.
+We also look at how visitors use our Sites, to help us improve our services and optimise customer experience.